angular/angular/src/material/table/table.md

 [matSort docs](https://material.angular.io/components/sort/overview).

 The `MatSort` is one provided solution to sorting your table's data, but it is not the only option.
-In fact, the table can work with any custom pagination UI or strategy since the `MatTable` and its interface is not tied to any one specific implementation.
+In fact, the table can work with any custom sorting UI or strategy since the `MatTable` and its interface is not tied to any one specific implementation.

 #### Filtering